 However, investment now even surpassing the government’s expectations.
 There’s now concerns that incentives for foreign investors are “excessive”.

 The government is even on board.
-They believe attractive incentives could be lure “irresponsible” investors.
+They believe attractive incentives could lure “irresponsible” investors.
 Because of this, experts believe incentives for foreigners investing in Myanmar will be sharply reduced.